vrodgom/statmorph/README.md

 # statmorph

-Python code for calculating non-parametric morphological parameters, following the methodology of Lotz et al. (2004).
+Python code for calculating non-parametric morphological diagnostics of galaxy images, following the methodology of Lotz et al. (2004).

 ### Brief description ###